-41. EVENTS AFTER THE BALANCE SHEET DATE
+34. EVENTS AFTER THE BALANCE SHEET DATE

-The Statement of Accounts was issued and authorised for issue by Mark Kimberley CPFA, Chief Financial Officer, on 30 June 2014.
+The Statement of Accounts was authorised and issued by Mark Kimberley CPFA, Chief Financial Officer, on 30 June 2015.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2014, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2015, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.